falarica/steerd-presto-operator/README.md

 # SteerD Presto Kubernetes Operator

+[Kubernetes](https://kubernetes.io/docs/home/) is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
+[Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
+Operators follow Kubernetes principles, notably the control loop.

 SteerD Presto Operator is a Kubernetes Operator for Presto to manage Presto clusters which are deployed as custom resources.
 In short, the task of configuring, creating, managing, automatically scaling up and scaling-in of Presto cluster(s) in a Kubernetes environment has been made simple, easy and quick.

-SteerD Presto Operator supports both PrestoDB and PrestoSQL forks.
+SteerD Presto Operator supports both **PrestoDB** and **PrestoSQL** forks.

 ## Deploying Operator